Nyohohoho/marker-based-AR/README.md

   <img src="https://github.com/Nyohohoho/marker-based-AR/blob/master/figures/matrices.png" width="1200">
 </p>

 According to the documents of ***OpenCV***, both of these two functions give the camera pose that transforms points from each marker coordinate system to the camera coordinate system.
-So, I still have not found out why they have this difference.
+Based on that, I guess they differ from the direction. ***solvePnP*** returns the camera pose that camera looks at marker, while ***estimatePoseSingleMarkers*** returns the marker pose that camera looks at camera.
+So, in order to render graphics on marker, marker pose is needed.

 Moreover, the translation vector should be multiplied by **marker length**.
-I guess the translation vector actually has the form: "tvec/MARKER_LENGTH", but I don't understand it exactly.
 Here is the second problem.
+I guess the translation vector actually has the form: "tvec/MARKER_LENGTH".

 **Although I successfully implemented this program, yet I still don't know well about these two problems.
 If you know anything, please tell me!**